What you need to know about giving a pay rise in Australia

 Or it could be the ability to use highly specialised software without requiring training.
 Perhaps this employee has gone out of their way to train others in a certain program, saving you effort and money.

 Any unusual skills that are highly desirable in the market and give your company a competitive edge deserve to be rewarded.
-Also keep in mind that any highly skilled or specialised employees may be approached by your competitors, who may offer them a more attractive salary to encourage them to jump ship.
+Also keep in mind that any highly skilled or specialised employees may be approached by your competitors, who may offer them more attractive pay to encourage them to jump ship.
 Offering a pay rise not only shows that you value them, but it can also help you retain them and at the same time boost their commitment to your company.

 Length of employment